The objects of this Act are as follows:

 - to establish effective processes for conserving and managing Aboriginal cultural heritage and for regulating activities that may cause harm to that heritage so as to achieve better outcomes for Aboriginal people and the wider NSW community

 - to provide for the collection and use of information about Aboriginal cultural heritage in a culturally sensitive manner to support effective planning, conservation and regulatory actions and to enable the monitoring and evaluation of the outcomes of those actions

 - to promote understanding of and respect for Aboriginal cultural heritage among all NSW people

 - to enable and support voluntary actions that conserve Aboriginal cultural heritage.

-The Factsheet will provide you with an overview of the proposed new system, why Aboriginal cultural heritage is important to Aboriginal people and how to get more information and provide feedback.
+The fact sheets provide an overview of the proposed new system, why Aboriginal cultural heritage is important to Aboriginal people and how to get more information.